Bass guitar tuning: Alternative range approaches

 Some bassists use unusual tunings to extend the range or get other benefits, such as providing multiple octaves of notes at any given position, or a larger tonal range.
-Instrument types or tunings used for this purpose include basses with fewer than four strings: one-string bass guitars, two-string bass guitars, three-string bass guitars (session bassist Tony Levin commissioned Music Man to build a three-string version of his favorite Stingray bass).
+Instrument types or tunings used for this purpose include basses with fewer than four strings: one-string bass guitars, two-string bass guitars (Mark Sandman of the band morphine modified a Premier Multivox Scroll bass to only use two strings which he would play with a slide). three-string bass guitars (session bassist Tony Levin commissioned Music Man to build a three-string version of his favorite Stingray bass).
 As well as alternative tunings (e.g., tenor bass); tuned A–D–G–C, like the top 4 strings of a six-string bass, or simply a standard four-string with the strings each tuned up an additional perfect fourth.
 Tenor bass is a tuning used by Stanley Clarke, Victor Wooten, and Stu Hamm.

 Extended-range basses (ERBs) are basses with six to twelve strings—with the additional strings used for range rather than unison or octave pairs.
 A seven-string bass (B0–E1–A1–D2–G2–C3–F3) was built by luthier Michael Tobias in 1987 for bassist Garry Goodman.
 Also German bass luthier Warwick built several custom fretless seven-string Thumb NT basses (F#0–B0–E1–A1–D2–G2–C3) for Jeroen Paul Thesseling.

 A piccolo bass resembles a four-stringed electric bass guitar, but usually tuned one full octave higher than a normal bass.
 The first piccolo bass was constructed by luthier Carl Thompson for Stanley Clarke.
 To allow for the raised tuning, the strings are thinner, and the length of the neck (the scale) may be shorter.
 Several companies manufacture "piccolo" string sets that, with a different nut, can be put on any regular bass.